KevGildea/KevGildea.github.io/_posts/Kinematic-Chain-Mapping.md

 Since we use a directed graph, this approach also works for more complex kinematic chains with branching (i.e. where joints may have multiple children).

-DOUBLE CHECK THIS IS CORRECT..

 <p align="center">
   <img src="/assets/images/Kinematic-Chain-Mapping/fig9.PNG" width="700">
 </p>

 ### Solution space for mapping kinematic chains

-The goal is to use kinematics knowledge to extend the [vector mapping method](https://kevgildea.github.io/blog/Euler-Axis-Vector-Mapping/) I previously developed for use on a kinematic chain.
+The goal is to use kinematics knowledge to extend the [vector mapping method](https://kevgildea.github.io/blog/Euler-Axis-Vector-Mapping/#mapping-of-two-vectors) I previously developed for use on a kinematic chain.
 As I previously described, this is a kinematical approach that which will require an iterative calculation of the Euler axis-angle solution space for each joint throughout the chain.
 The problem is complicated by the fact that the Euler axis-angles in upchain joints affect the orientations and the resulting solution spaces for downchain joints.
 The method developed here does not fit the definitions of forward kinematics nor inverse kinematics in that it....